wiredhikari/prefix_on_riscv/docs/porting.md

 ## Getting through the stages

 After ensuring that you have all the necessary packages installed on the host you can start the bootstrap script.
-Incase `bash` is missing from the host, you need to bootstrap it first with the bootstrap-bash.sh script
+Incase `bash` is missing from the host, you need to bootstrap it first with the bootstrap-bash.sh script.
 ```

 ```